blakedehaas/clare/README.md

-# CLARE: Binned Classification Neural Network for Electron Temperature Prediction in the Plasmasphere
+# CLARE: Classification-based Regression for Electron Temperature Prediction

 We present CLARE, the first machine learning model tailored to predict electron temperatures in Earth’s plasmasphere, covering altitudes from 1,000 to 8,000 km, by integrating geospatial and temporal solar indices.

-CLARE is an 84-million-parameter neural network that uses a hybrid classification-regression architecture.
+CLARE is an 84-million-parameter neural network that uses a classification-based architecture.
 This approach discretizes the continuous output space into bins to enhance prediction accuracy while naturally embedding uncertainty estimates.

 **Key Features:**